devitrylouis/devitrylouis.github.io/_posts/2019-01-02-community-detection.md

   - Network science
 ---

-The notion of community structure captures the tendency of nodes to be organized into modules (communities, clusters, groups) – Members within a community are more similar among each other
+The notion of community structure captures the tendency of nodes to be organized into modules (communities, clusters, groups) – members within a community are more similar among each other.

 Typically, the communities in graphs correspond to densely connected entities, i.e. set of nodes which display better connections between its members, than to the rest of the network.